jewettaij/moltemplate/examples/all_atom/force_field_AMBER/README.md

 ### Requirements

 The AMBER examples require a version of LAMMPS compiled with support for the optional "USER-MISC" package (because the AMBER force fields currently uses *dihedral_style fourier*).
-If you encounter the error *"dihedral_style fourier not found"*, then see [this page](https://lammps.sandia.gov/doc/Build_package.html) for instructions to compile LAMMPS with the "USER-MISC" package.
+If you encounter the error *"Invalid dihedral_style"*, then see [this page](https://lammps.sandia.gov/doc/Build_package.html) for instructions to compile LAMMPS with the "USER-MISC" package enabled.

 ### Improper angles